sagemath/trac_to_gh/Issue 7561.md

 # Issue 7561: Replaces InfinitePolynomialRing in MixedIntegerLinearProgram by 'var'

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7561

 Original creator: ncohen